 As a result, we now manage a significant area of natural forests within our concessions for the benefit of biodiversity that would otherwise have been converted to commercial plantation.
 These areas are protected from fire and encroachment, allowing biodiversity to thrive and natural rehabilitation to occur where needed.
 This is part of our unique Production-Protection approach, where the revenue generated by production forestry provides the financial and technical resources required to support forest conservation at scale.
 Keeping our own operations deforestation-free would have little impact if we were outsourcing conversion to our supply chain.
-By binding all of our suppliers into the same June 2015 deforestation cutoff date, the policy has had an impact well beyond APRIL's boundaries and encouraged a whole-of-sector change in Indonesia.
-AREA OF FOREST BEING RESTORED
+By binding all of our suppliers into the same June 2015 deforestation cut-off date, the policy has had an impact well beyond APRIL's boundaries AREA OF FOREST BEING RESTORED in Riau and Kalimantan